grantwill74/notes-on-algorithm-design/slides/module_2/module_2.md

 Most people would consider this to be $O(n)$.

-However, the more litigious among you might say "well, n $\leq 2^31-1$, so therefore, choose that times the time for `do_constant_time_thing` and it will be $O(1)$.
+However, the more litigious among you might say "well, n $\leq 2^{31}-1$, so therefore, choose that times the time for `do_constant_time_thing` and it will be $O(1)$.

 Consider $O$ something that applies to abstract algorithms, not implementations.
 The algorithm will be parameterized by natural numbers which are infinite, not machine-specific fixed-width ints.
+So this is correctly stated $O(n).$

 ---